Published in The Las Vegas Weekly issue October 22-28, 2009

 Who’s behind the ‘God’ billboard along I-15?

-In Sin City, it is no surprise to see billboards with scantily clad women that read “Totally Nude” or “Topless Club.”
+In Sin City, it is not surprising to see billboards using 48 sheet billboard with scantily clad ladies that read “Totally Nude” or “Topless Club.”
 But not even a mile from some of these establishments is a billboard with a different message.

 “Jesus,” one side reads.
 The other side says “God.”
 This double-sided billboard has displayed many religious messages over the past 15 months: “I am the Alpha and Omega.”
 “I am YHWH … who brought you … out of the house of slavery.”
 “With our thoughts we make the world. –Buddha.”

-The billboard, owned by Ad America, is at 2310 Highland Drive, and for 15 months it’s been used by the Light of Peace Project.
+The billboard, owned by Ad America, is at 2310 Highland Drive, and for 15 months it’s been used by the Light of Peace Project for more information about billboard click here.

 “Light of Peace is a project that we are going to unveil internationally that brings all people together through prayer in their own religions, in their own way,” said a spokeswoman for Light of Peace, who wished to remain anonymous.
 “The thought process is if we all get together and think about peace, and pray for it, then we can accomplish it.”